-Storm Drainage: Streets: A 12-inch storm drain line is located in Landau Street SE.
+Streets: Battle Creek Road the east boundary. designated as a Mir A 12-inch storm drain line is located in Landau Street SE.
 Battle Creek Road SE currently abuts the subject property along the east boundary.
 This segment of Battle Creek Road SE is designated as a Minor Arterial street in the Salem Transportation System Plan (TSP).
+The standard for this street classification is a 46-foot improvement within a 72-foot-wide right-of-way.

-- The standard for this street classification is a 46-foot improvement within a 72-foot-wide right-of-way. - The abutting portion of Battle Creek Road SE currently an approximately 27-foot-wide improvement within a 60-footwide right-of-way.
+The abutting portion of Battle Creek Road SE currently an approximately 27-foot-wide improvement within a 60-footwide right-of-way.